Title/Position: Professor and former director, the CITY Institute at York University

 Research Interests: Global Suburbanism; Urban Governance; Global Cities; Infectious Disease and Cities; Urban Infrastructures; Urban Political Ecology.

-Keil, R., & Hertel, S. (Forthcoming).
+Keil, R. & Hertel, S. (2017).
 Fixing postsuburbia: Recalibrating the way think, speak and act upon Toronto’s periphery.
-In Anacker, K and Maginn, P. (eds.)
-From Dreamscape to Nightmare?
-The Life, Death and Resurrection of Suburbia in the 20th and 21st Century.
+In K. Anacker & P. Maginn (eds.)
+Suburbia in the 21st Century: From Dreamscape to Nightmare?
+Taylor & Francis Group.

 Keil, R. (2017).
 Suburban Planet: Making the World Urban from the Outside In.
 Cambridge: Polity.